MurpheyLab/SmarticlesRattling2020/README.md

-# SmarticlesScience2020
+# SmarticlesRattling2020

-This is the repository corresponding to the manuscript "Low rattling: a predictive principle for self-organization in active collectives."
 This repository includes all the hardware design and software files for the smarticle system.
 Examples can be found in "SmarticlePlatform/Code/Python/Examples".
-See [Smarticle Tracking](https://github.com/MurpheyLab/SmarticleTracking) for the a python AprilTag tracking library and our MATLAB simulation in "SmarticleSimulation."
+See [Smarticle Tracking](https://github.com/MurpheyLab/SmarticleTracking) for a python AprilTag tracking library and our MATLAB simulation in "SmarticleSimulation."

 All documentation for the python modules in this repository is available [here](https://murpheylab.github.io/SmarticlesNU/)